-The Group manages own funds in conjunction with solvency capital requirements, and seeks on a consistent basis to:
+Group capital is represented by Solvency II own funds.
+The Group manages capital in conjunction with its solvency capital requirements (SCR), and seeks to, on a consistent basis:

-- Match the profile of our assets and liabilities, taking into account the risks inherent in each business; - Maintain sufficient, but not excessive, financial strength in accordance with risk appetite, to support new business growth and satisfy the requirements of our regulators and other stakeholders, giving both our customers and shareholders assurance of our financial strength; - Retain financial flexibility by maintaining strong liquidity, access to a range of capital markets and significant unutilised committed credit lines: - · Allocate capital rigorously to support value adding growth and repatriate excess capital where appropriate; and - Declare dividends with reference to factors including growth in cash flow and earnings.
+- Maintain sufficient, but not excessive, financial strength in accordance with risk appetite, to support new business growth and satisfy the requirements of our regulators and other stakeholders, giving both our customers and shareholders assurance of our financial strength; - Retain financial flexibility by maintaining strong liquidity, access to a range of capital markets and significant unutilised committed credit lines; - Manage an appropriate level of debt leverage to ensure an efficient capital structure; - Allocate capital rigorously to support value adding growth and repatriate excess capital where appropriate; and - Operate a sustainable dividend policy with reference to factors including growth in cash flow and capital generation.